 Cognitive Behavioral Therapy (CBT) and Exposure Response Prevention (ERP) therapy are two methods used to help reduce the strength behind and frequency at which tics appear.

-These therapies act by modifying and reshaping the way in which someone thinks feels and behaves, allowing them to look upon situations with more control, ultimately reducing the intensity of a tic forming as a reaction.
+These therapies act by modifying and reshaping the way in which someone thinks feels and behaves.
+Allowing them to look upon situations with more control, ultimately reducing the intensity of a tic forming as a reaction.

-Not only can therapies like CBT and ERP have strong physical effects on sufferers’ muscles – aiding in regulation alongside medication, but also address the emotional consequences of Tourette’s Syndrome.
-These therapies generally work holistically by focusing on cognitive changes first before treating behavior, so those involved become aware of patterns that previously may have gone unnoticed or devalued as unattainable triggers.
+Not only can therapies like CBT and ERP have strong physical effects on sufferers’ muscles.
+Aiding in regulation alongside medication, but also address the emotional consequences of Tourette’s Syndrome.
+These therapies generally work holistically by focusing on cognitive changes first before treating behavior.
+So those involved become aware of patterns that previously may have gone unnoticed or devalued as unattainable triggers.

 Tics are a type of movement disorder that can be simple or complex.
 They often first appear in childhood or adolescence, and males are more likely to experience them than females.
 While most tics go away on their own after a period of time, some people may need medical treatment to manage them effectively.
 If you’re experiencing tics, the best thing to do is keep track of your symptoms using the CareClinic symptom tracker.
-This will help you determine what triggers your tics and allow you to work with your doctor to come up with the best treatment plan for you.
+This will help you determine what triggers your tics.
+Allow you to work with your doctor to come up with the best treatment plan for you.
 You can start by clicking here to download CareClinic for iOS or Android.